astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/2_examples.rst

 The galaxy was resized to a diameter of 3 arcminutes and the associated flux spectra from Brown+14 were rescaled to ~12 mag arcsec-2.
 The detector window of 1024x1024 pixels covers ~1.6x1.6 arcminutes on sky.
 The final simulated image shows primarily the star forming regions in the inner regions of the spiral arms.
-The simulated detector output is shown in the left panel of Figure \ref{fig:combined_1_2}.
+The simulated detector output is shown in the left panel of Figure \ref{fig-combined_1_2}.

 This simulation setup was chosen to illustrate the noise characterises introduced by ScopeSim.
 The observation simulation requires only the following 8 lines of code:

 .. code::
+    :name: code-example-1-galaxy

     import scopesim
     from scopesim_templates.basic.galaxy import spiral_two_component